It's back! Guest line-up revealed for the first Late Late Show of 2022

-The Late Late Show and host Ryan Tubridy return to screens this Friday night for the first show of 2022 with a stellar guest line-up.
+The Late Late Show and host Ryan Tubridy return to screens tonight for the first show of 2022 with a stellar guest line-up.

 Charlie Bird with his army of volunteer climbers, Leitrim's Seamus O’Rourke, comedian Jason Byrne, and Bosco are among the guests for this week's show.